mohammed-ihtisham/unwindr-ai-feature/README.md

 **Analysis:** This test confirms the whitelist + strict JSON approach handles trend-driven language well when paired with minimal context.
 PROMPT_FEWSHOT delivered the most consistent outputs, preventing omissions like historic_charms and avoiding redundant visual tags, while keeping confidence high and hallucinations at zero.
 The “baseline + glossary hint” tweak worked, but it requires ongoing curation as slang evolves and so the few-shot approach is more maintainable.

+## Validators

+LLMs can produce subtle logical errors even when prompts are clear, so several validators were added to maintain reliability and interpretability.
+The whitelist validator ensures every tag and exclusion comes from the predefined AllowedTags, preventing the model from hallucinating or inventing new labels.
+The contradiction validator checks for known conflicting pairs like quiet_spaces versus lively_nightlife, blocking incoherent tag combinations before they reach the user interface.
+The tag count validator keeps the model’s output between three and seven tags, balancing precision and breadth so the results remain meaningful.
+Finally, the confidence validator verifies that confidence values stay within [0,1] and flags low-confidence outputs for user confirmation, maintaining a safe boundary between automation and human oversight.
+Together these checks form a lightweight but effective guardrail system that keeps AI-driven personalization trustworthy and explainable.

 --------- TEMPLATE BELOW ---------

 # DayPlanner